telekom-security/tpotce/README.md

 7. Create a `WEB_USER` by running `./genuser.sh`

 8. Adjust the `.env` file by changing `TPOT_OSTYPE=linux` to either `mac` or `win`:
 9. You have to ensure on your own there are no port conflicts keeping T-Pot from starting up.
+Check the [list of required ports](#required-ports).
 10. Start T-Pot: `docker compose up` or `docker compose up -d` if you want T-Pot to run in the background.
 11. Stop T-Pot: `CTRL-C` (it if was running in the foreground) and / or `docker compose down -v` to stop T-Pot entirely.